 Pain Medicine has evolved tremendously in recent years.
-The Center for
+Dr. Williams offers

-to treat pain that don’t involve medications and the related side-effects
+effective strategies to treat pain that do not involve medications and

-and complications that may range from occasional nuisance to catastrophic.
+the related side-effects and complications that may range from occasional

-oriented approach to acute, sub-acute, chronic, nociceptive and neuropathic
+and employ a Neurologically-oriented approach to acute, sub-acute, chronic,

-pain.
-While we are expert in the rational and judicious prescription of
+experts in the rational and judicious prescription of medications for

-medications for pain, we focus on opportunities to apply the Neuromodulation
+pain, he focuses on opportunities to apply the Neuromodulation techniques

 Neuromodulation is the alteration of nerve activity through targeted delivery